-Many issues we face would make much more sense if we simply admitted up front that we feel we deserve to be punished.
+Many issues we face would make much more sense if we considered them self-punishment.

-At least we’d be starting from a practical and productive place.
+At least we’d be starting from a practical place.

-Instead, most of us start to solve personal problems by complaining.
+Instead, most of us try solve problems by complaining.
 Then we play an endless, neurotic game of cat and mouse with our psyche that leads nowhere.
-I’ve done my share of this, believe me.
+I’ve done my share of this.

 Let’s stop the shenanigans and cut to the chase.